divya1211/math-expression-detection/README.md

 - Used perplexity from GPT-2 to remove non-math expression.
 I assumed that math expression perplexity would be higher than non-math expressions.
 However, no significant difference observed between them.

+## Futher Thoughts

+- A better approach to solve this problme would be from ground-up constructing an annotated dataset for these math worksheets.
+These annotations should be bounding-boxes.
+- Perhaps, we can use Amazon Mechanical Turk to annotate different distribution of data.
+Example, hand-written, camera captured sheets, etc.